 6. Make Lesson Presentations Interesting and Ask Open-Ended Questions

 When students are interested in our presentations, it arouses their curiosity and makes them pursue learning, delving more, and deciphering concepts.
-The more you do it, the more you sustain students’ interests to learn more.
+The more you do it, the more you sustain students’ interest to learn more.
 Furthermore, asking open-ended questions in the process will enhance students’ creative and critical thinking skills.
 More open-ended questions, more student participation.

 Meanwhile, tapping into your art of questioning expertise will also encourage students to ask thought-provoking questions.
 By simply asking, ‘What do you think?”
 “What should be done?”
 “What would happen if…” will help them explore their thoughts and aim to answer.